 I’m going to post a new episode of The Photo Flunky Show three times each week on Monday, Wednesday, and Friday at 10:00 AM Eastern Time.

 My initial desire was to run five episodes per week, but I discovered that just isn’t feasible right now.
 Combined with the blog posts, creating new videos, and working on some training materials, I’m really staying busy with William Beem Photography.
 That’s pretty cool for me.

 The shows are fairly short by most weekly podcast standards.
 I’m trying to keep them roughly between 10-15 minutes.

-Of course, I want your feedback to help build the direction of the show.
+Of course, I want your feedback to help build the show’s direction.
 I toyed with the idea of doing a Q&A show.
 That may end up being a segment of the show or I could make one of the weekly episodes dedicated to questions.
-I'm open to ideas and would love to know what kind of things you want to hear on the show.
+I’m open to ideas and would love to know what kind of things you want to hear on the show.